We Ranked the Top 20 RuPaul's Drag Race Queens: See Who Sashayed Their Way to No. 1!

 VH1

 Thanks to her unrelenting effervescence and unforgettable performance as Dame Maggie Smith in Snatch Game, BenDeLaCreme (real name Benjamin Putman) had the title of season six's Miss Congeniality on lock.
-But she was often too in her own head and proved to be a touch too similar to drag sister (and season five winner) Jinx Monsoon to really pop.
+But she was often too in her own head and proved to be a touch too similar to drag sister (and season five winner) Jinkx Monsoon to really pop.
 However, the fact that she's slayed every competition in the currently-airing All-Stars 3 thus far proves that she shouldn't be counted out just yet.

 VH1